jeetgoyal80/finance-dashboard-backend/README.md

 ### Layer Responsibilities

-- `Routes`: define endpoints and apply validation, authentication, and authorization middleware
+- `Routes`: define endpoints and attach validation, authentication, and authorization middleware
-- `Controllers`: manage request-response handling only
+- `Controllers`: handle request and response flow only
-- `Services`: contain business rules and application logic
+- `Services`: contain business logic and application rules
-- `Repositories`: encapsulate database interactions and query construction
+- `Repositories`: handle database access and query construction
 - `Models/Database`: define schemas and persistence behavior

-This separation keeps controllers thin, avoids mixing HTTP concerns with business logic, and makes the codebase easier to extend and maintain.
+I used this separation to keep controllers thin and to avoid mixing HTTP concerns with business logic.
+It also makes the code easier to read because each layer has a clear job.

 ### Folder Structure